 Sign the pledge above, and purchase a yard sign for $10 to show your support.
 To donate more than $10, please click the donate button below and enter the amount you wish to contribute.

-Signs are available for pick up/purchase at the Beez Kneez Honey House every Saturday from 3-8pm.
+Signs are available for pick up/purchase at the Beez Kneez Honey House every Thursday through Saturday from 11 - 5pm.
 Shipping and handling in MN, WI, or IA is an additional $10 and $14 for any other state.